Eurocentrism: Orientalism

-In the beauty industry
+Beauty standards and the cosmetic industry

-Due to colonialism, Eurocentric beauty ideals have had varying degrees impact on the cultures of non-Western countries.
-The influence on beauty ideals across the globe varies by region, with Eurocentric ideals have a strong impact in South Asia, but little to no impact in East Asia However, Eurocentric beauty ideals have also been on the decline in the United States, especially the success of Asian female models, may signal the breakdown in the hegemony of White American beauty ideals.
+Due to colonialism, Eurocentric beauty ideals have had varying degrees of impact on the cultures of non-Western countries.
+The influence on beauty ideals across the globe varies by region, with Eurocentric ideals having a relatively strong impact in South Asia but little to no impact in East Asia.
+However, Eurocentric beauty ideals have also been on the decline in the United States, especially with the success of Asian female models, which may be signaling a breakdown in the hegemony of White American beauty ideals.
 In Vietnam, Eurocentric beauty ideals have been openly rejected, as local women consider Western women's ideal of beauty as being overweight, masculine and unattractive.

-Another study question the impact of Eurocentric beauty ideals in South Asia, and noted that Indian women won a relatively high number of international beauty pageants, and Indian media tends to use mostly Indian female models.
-These authors cite the dominance of the Bollywood film industry in India, which tends to minimize the impact of Western ideals.
+Another study questioning the impact of Eurocentric beauty ideals in South Asia noted that Indian women won a relatively high number of international beauty pageants, and that Indian media tends to use mostly Indian female models.
+The authors cite the dominance of the Bollywood film industry in India, which tends to minimize the impact of Western ideals.

 Clark doll experiment

 In the 1940s, psychologists Kenneth and Mamie Clark conducted experiments called "the doll tests" to examine the psychological effects of segregation on African-American children.
-They tested children by presenting them four dolls, identical but different skin tone.
-They had to choose which doll they preferred and were asked the race of the doll.
+They tested children by presenting them with four dolls, identical in all but skin tone.
+The children were instructed to choose which doll they preferred and were asked the race of the doll.
 Most of the children chose the white doll.
-The Clark's stated in their results that the perception of the African-American children were altered by the discrimination they faced.
-The tested children also labelled positive descriptions to the white dolls.
+The Clarks stated in their results that the perceptions of the African-American children had been altered by the discrimination they faced.
+The tested children also labelled the white dolls with positive descriptions.

-One of the criticisms of this experiment is presented by Robin Bernstein, a professor of African and African American studies and women, gender, and sexuality.
-Her argument is that "the Clarks' tests were scientifically flawed.
-But she said that the tests did reflect a negative portrayal of black dolls in American theater and media that dates back to the Civil War era...."
-Thus, Bernstein said, the choices made by the subjects of the Clark doll tests was not necessarily an indication of black self-hatred.
-Instead, it was a cultural choice between two different toys—one that was to be loved and one that was to be physically harassed, as exemplified in performance and popular media.
-According to Bernstein, this argument "redeems the Clarks' child subjects by offering a new understanding of them not as psychologically damaged dupes, but instead as agential experts in children's culture."